mvavassori/obsidian-web-clipper/README.md

 Please note that you will need to have Node.js and npm installed on your machine to run these commands.

+## Roadmap

+Here are some features and improvements that are planned for future updates of Obsidian Web Clipper:

+- [ ] **Support for Firefox:** Extend the availability of the extension to Firefox users, allowing them to benefit from the same note-taking capabilities within their preferred browser.

+- [ ] **Markdown Preview in Popup:** Enable a markdown preview feature directly within the extension popup, allowing users to preview the rendered markdown of their notes before saving them to their Obsidian vaults.

+Please note that the roadmap is subject to change and these features are not yet implemented.
+However, they represent the direction and potential enhancements for future versions of Obsidian Web Clipper.

 ## Support

 If you find it helpful and wish to support its development, consider making a [donation through PayPal](https://www.paypal.com/donate/?hosted_button_id=M8RTMTXKV46EC).